henriquegogo/nozes/README.md

   hello: (param, name) => a({ href: '#' }, 'Hello, ' + param + ' (' + name + ')')
 })
 ```
 Router is a function with an object that defines routes and function callbacks that will be invoked when some hash router is called.
-Routes could receive multiple params: the first is the route itself and the others are parameters that will be used as arguments of route callback function.
+Routes could receive multiple parameters: the first is the route itself and the others are parameters that will be used as arguments of route callback function.

 ## Run tests